Liberty Justice Center logo

 The Threats Behind the Tariffs

-This lawsuit is not just about one set of tariffs.
-It’s about stopping a dangerous precedent before it becomes permanent.
+This lawsuit was not just about one set of tariffs.
+It was about stopping a dangerous precedent before it becomes permanent.
 If presidents can bypass Congress to tax and regulate at will, no business or consumer is safe from politically motivated “emergency” policies.

 Threat to Businesses